15 Must-Read Books for Women's Psychology

 Typical experiences and typical characteristics of women who love too much (ROBIN NORWOOD):

-- A typical case is that they all come from a discordant family (including long-term quarrels and cold wars, single parents, or growing up away from their parents), and their emotional needs are not met.
+- A typical case is that they all come from discordant families (including long-term quarrels and cold wars, single parents, or growing up away from their parents), and their emotional needs are not met.
 Satisfy.

 - They are seldom cared for themselves, trying to meet their unreceived needs with special attention to others, especially to men who need help in some sense.